American Government CLEP Prep Practice Exam

 Question: 1 / 400

-What is the term for the requirement that an individual must be informed of their rights when arrested in the United States?
+What is the term for the right to remain silent to avoid self-incrimination in the United States?

 Habeas corpus.